cablelabs/snaps-openstack/doc/source/install/install.md

 ### 3.3 var.yaml (MTU settings)

-Configuration file used by SNAPS-Kolla for MTU size configuration of physical NICs.
+Configuration file used by SNAPS-OpenStack for MTU size configuration of physical NICs.

 #### TASKS